What is electrolysis and how is it different from other methods?

 I want to remove the hair near my tattoo, is that safe?

-Electrolysis can safely remove the hair from the area without creating any damage, whereas the intense light of a laser should not be used as it will cause the tattoo to fade.
+Depending on the tattoo, it is possible for electrolysis to remove the hair from the area without creating any significant damage, whereas the intense light of a laser should not be used at all, as it will cause the tattoo to fade.
+Please discuss your concerns with your electrologist prior to working on a tattoo.

 What modalities do you offer and what is the process like?